Jan Kropidło: Life

 Władysław Opolczyk died in 1401, an event that enabled a complete reconciliation between Jan and the Polish king.
 His death also conveyed the title of Duke of Opole upon Jan, in co-ruling with his surviving two brothers, although the title was a figurehead only and rule was controlled by his brother Bolko IV of Opole.

 Now, Jan's ambitions focused on recovering the Bishopric of Włocławek, and he was named a bishop one year later in 1402.
 He remained in this post until his death.
 The Włocławek hierarchy was not easy, mainly because the Diocese was positioned in the middle of disputes between the Teutonic Order and the Kingdom of Poland, especially over who was the real owner of the Diocese of Gdańsk Pomerania (in fact, the Diocese was part of the Bishopric of Włocławek).
 This conflict made ruling almost impossible for Jan.
 As a result, he became increasingly willing to cooperate with Poland; this was particularly revealed in 1410 during the Polish–Lithuanian–Teutonic War, when thanks to the mediation of Bishop of Gdańsk, he paid homage to the Polish king.

 Jan's decision to remain on the Polish side had serious consequences for him: in 1411 he was imprisoned by the citizens of Wrocław, who were subjects of the Bohemian Kingdom and in this way could neutralize the bishop's activities.
 Jan regained his freedom after three months through the personal intervention of Sigismund of Luxembourg, King of Hungary and Holy Roman Emperor.
 The city of Wrocław was forced into a humiliating apology ceremony.
 In general, the relationship between Jan and the House of Luxembourg was good, and thanks to this, the Bishop obtained the Abbeys of Szekszárd and Pannonhalma (both in Hungary) as new revenues.
 He was one of the signatories of the Union of Horodło on 2 October 1413.

 During 1415-1417 Jan took part in the Council of Constance, which ended the so-called "Three-Popes Controversy" and therefore the Western Schism of the Roman Catholic Church.
-Importantly for Jan personally, during the Council the Teutonic Order guaranteed the inviolability of the Bishopric of Gdańsk Pomerania, thanks to the influence of the Curia and the support of the Polish delegation.
-He also had the satisfaction of seeing the Bishop of Wrocław punished for Jan's unlawful imprisonment few years earlier.
+Importantly for Jan personally, during the council the Teutonic Order guaranteed the inviolability of the Bishopric of Gdańsk Pomerania, thanks to the influence of the Curia and the support of the Polish delegation.
+He also had the satisfaction of seeing the Bishop of Wrocław punished for Jan's unlawful imprisonment a few years earlier.

 As Bishop of Włocławek, Jan was an excellent ruler and the revenues of the Bishopric increased significantly.
 He also raised the category of his Diocese, after ordering construction of a magnificent cathedral.